Significant accounting policies and basis of preparation

 |Significant accounting policies and basis of preparation||

-The financial statements were authorized for issue on [November 8], 2019 by the directors of the Company.
+The consolidated financial statements were authorized for issue on March 22, 2021 by the directors of the Company.

 Statement of compliance with International Financial Reporting Standards

-These interim condensed consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (“IFRS”), as issued by the International Accounting Standards Board (“IASB”).
-Therefore, these financial statements comply with International Accounting Standards (“IAS”) 34, Interim Financial Reporting.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (“IFRS”), as issued by the International Accounting Standards Board (“IASB”), and including interpretations of the International Financial Reporting Interpretations Committee (“IFRIC”) as applicable to the preparation of annual financial statements.

 Basis of preparation

-The financial statements of the Company have been prepared on an accrual basis and are based on historical costs, modified where applicable.
-The Company’s functional and presentation currency is Canadian dollars.
+The consolidated financial statements of the Company have been prepared on an accrual basis and are based on historical costs except for derivative liabilities which are measured at fair value.
+As at December 31, 2020, the Company’s functional currency is CAD and its presentation currency is USD.
+The change in presentation currency is discussed in Note 3.

-The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, EMV Automotive USA Inc. and InterMeccanica from the date of its acquisition on October 18, 2017.
+The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, EMV Automotive USA Inc., from the date of incorporation of January 22, 2018, Intermeccanica, from the date of its acquisition on October 18, 2017, EMV Automotive Technology (Chongqing) Inc., from the date of its incorporation on October 15, 2019, and SOLO EV, LLC, from the date of its incorporation on November 22, 2019.
 Inter-company balances and transactions, including unrealized income and expenses arising from inter-company transactions, are eliminated on consolidation.

 Significant estimates and assumptions